 Meniere’s Disease Symptoms

 - Tinnitus(ringing in the ears)

 - Nausea and vomiting

 These symptoms can come on suddenly in episodes that last anywhere between a few minutes and several hours.
-Sometimes a person will lose their balance, resulting in a fall known as a drop attack.
+Sometimes a person will lose their balance, resulting in falls.

 What Causes Meniere’s Disease?